 While 100 days of content may seem like a lot, I was listening to experts saying the pandemic would get worse before it got better and that the world could potentially be on lockdown for months.
 I hated to think what would happen to me and my family if I ran out of content to release and make earnings from if the pandemic continued into the foreseeable future.

-He was happy to oblige, and Volpe and made sure to keep the space around us clear of people.
+He was happy to oblige, and Carlos and made sure to keep the space around us clear of people.
 All in all, I wound up filming three extra episodes of David’s Been Here.
 They’ll be coming to my YouTube channel toward the middle of the year.
-Volpe also filmed three episodes, which you’ll be able to watch on his channel soon.
+Carlos also filmed three episodes, which will drop around the same time on his channel.

 With my head clearer and three more episodes in my queue, I made my way back to the airport.
 Finally, well after midnight, my 16-hour layover had come to a close.
 Having traveled through Kolkata many times, this airport is usually one of the busiest I’ve ever visited in my life.
 But now, as the Indian border was closing to foreigners, the airport was like a ghost town.
 It was actually quite eerie and unsettling in a way because, under normal circumstances, this airport would be a constant flurry of activity.